ZBT-Tools/HT-PEM-Stack-Model/README.md

 - local current distribution along the flow- and current-direction due to:
     - reactant transport within the channels and the porous media
     - temperature distribution
-    - reaction kinetics and voltage losses according to:
+    - reaction kinetics and voltage losses according to Kulikovsky (2013)

 - temperature distribution along the flow- and current-direction with a discretization in the current-direction (through plane) in five nodes at the interfaces of:
     - anodic and cathodic bipolar plates (BPP-BPP)